 But such investments come with risk.
-The last three years have been a good time to own stocks.
-The three years before that were lousy.
+The last four years have been a good time to own stocks.
+But 2007 through 2009 were terrible.

 You need to be willing to accept the ups and downs and stay in the market for the long haul to give things time to balance out.

-If that’s not for you, and if the rest of your personal finances are in good shape, then this is the time to consider paying down your mortgage.
+If that’s not for you, or if you already have enough money in the market and the rest of your personal finances are in good shape, then this is the time to consider paying down your mortgage.

 That’s especially true if you've been putting money into more conservative options such as CDs and money market funds.

-The average 5-year CD pays less than 1%.
+The best 5-year CDs currently pay only a hair above 2.25%.
 Money market and traditional savings accounts will earn you even less.

-Even if you have a mortgage at 4% or a little less, paying extra on that loan could be a better use of your money than letting it languish in a low-paying savings vehicle.
+Even if your mortgage costs 4% or less, paying extra on that loan could be a better use of your money than letting it languish in a low-paying CDs or savings accounts.

-Economists Gene Amromin of the Federal Reserve Bank of Chicago, Jennifer Huang of the University of Texas at Austin and Clemens Sialm of the University of Michigan recommend a simple way to decide if that is true:
+Economists Gene Amromin of the Federal Reserve Bank of Chicago, and Jennifer Huang and Clemens Sialm of the University of Texas at Austin, recommend a simple way to decide if that's true:

 Multiply your mortgage interest rate by 1 minus your tax rate.
 If the result is higher than what you typically earn with a conservative investment, pay down your home loan.
 Otherwise, the savings option is better.